Learning Domain Invariant Representations for Generalizable Person Re-Identification: Related Work

 \section{Related Work}

-\textbf{Single-domain Person ReID} Existing works of single-domain person ReID (\ie supervised person ReID) usually depend on the assumption that in training and testing data are independent and identically distributed (i.i.d.).
-They usually design or learn discriminative features \cite{matsukawa2016hierarchical} and develop efficient metrics \cite{koestinger2012large}.
+{ \textbf{Single-domain Person ReID} Existing works of single-domain person ReID (\ie~supervised person ReID) usually depend on the assumption that training and testing data are independent and identically distributed.
+They usually design to learn discriminative features \cite{matsukawa2016hierarchical} or develop efficient metrics \cite{koestinger2012large}.
 With the rapid development of deep Convolutional Neural Networks (CNNs), single-domain person ReID has achieved great progress.
-Some of the CNN-based methods introduce human parts \cite{li2017learning,pcb}, poses \cite{zhang2019densely}, and masks \cite{song2018mask} to improve the robustness of extracted features.
-And some other methods use deep metric learning to learn appropriate similarity measurement \cite{chen2017beyond}.
-Despite the encouraging performance under the single-domain setup, current fully-supervised models for person ReID degrade significantly when deployed to an unseen domain.
+Some of the CNN-based methods introduce human parts \cite{li2017learning,pcb}, poses \cite{zhang2019densely}, and masks \cite{song2018mask} to improve the robustness of extracted features.~\cite{wu2021person} propose a multi-level Context-aware Part Attention(CPA) model to learn discriminative and robust local part features.~\cite{ye2020visible} propose a Homogeneous Augmented Tri-Modal (HAT) learning method for visible modality and night-time infrared modality.~\cite{ye2021collaborative} introduces an online co-refining (CORE) framework with dynamic mutual learning.~\cite{ye2021dynamic} designs an intra-modality weighted-part attention (IWPA) to construct part-aggregated representation.
+And some other methods use deep metric learning to learn appropriate similarity measures \cite{chen2017beyond}.
+Due to the space limitation, many important works cannot be covered.
+A well-summarized survey on person reID can be found at~\cite{ye2021deep}.
+Despite the encouraging performance under the single-domain setup, current fully-supervised ReID models degrade significantly when deployed to an unseen domain.}

-\textbf{Cross-domain Person ReID} Unsupervised Domain Adaptation (UDA) has achieved great progress~\cite{peng2020d2v} and is commonly adopted for cross-domain person ReID to achieve good performance on unlabeled target domain with both the labeled source data and unlabeled target data.
-The UDA-based ReID methods usually attempt to transfer the knowledge from source domains to the target one depending on target-domain images \cite{luo2020generalizing,huang2020real}, features \cite{wang2018transferable} or metrics \cite{Peng_2016_CVPR}.
-Another group of UDA-based methods \cite{ge2020mutual,zhai2020multiple} propose to explore hard or soft pseudo labels in unlabeled target domain using its data distribution geometry.
-Though UDA-based methods improve the performance of cross-domain ReID to a certain extent, most of them require a large amount of unlabeled target data for adaptation.
+\textbf{Cross-domain Person ReID} Unsupervised Domain Adaptation (UDA) technologies have great progress~\cite{peng2020d2v} and been widely adopted for cross-domain person ReID.
+The UDA-based ReID methods usually attempt to transfer the knowledge learned from the labeled source domains to target domains one depending on target-domain images \cite{luo2020generalizing,huang2020real}, features \cite{wang2018transferable} or metrics \cite{Peng_2016_CVPR}.
+Another group of UDA-based methods \cite{ge2020mutual,zhai2020multiple} propose to explore hard or soft pseudo labels in the unlabeled target domain using its data distribution geometry.
+Though UDA-based methods improve the performance of cross-domain ReID to a certain extent, most of them require a large amount of unlabeled target data for model retraining.